rvessell/ece3005/howto.md

 ### Tables
 ---------------------

-<p>Tables are often one of the most effective ways engineers can display data. </p>
+  Tables are often one of the most effective ways engineers can display data.

 A simple table can be created using a series of `|` symbols.
 - For example <br>